 Follow the path in the opposite direction, past the seaplane terminal and lines of yachts to Canoe Brewpub for dinner.
 This microbrewery and restaurant in a 100-year-old electric power-plant building has a big waterside patio perfect for sunny spring evenings.
 They brew their own lagers and ales, served alongside tasty food like burgers, steaks and local seafood.

-Grab a coffee in the harbour to start the day, but save your appetite for The Pedaler’s ‘Eat, Drink, Pedal’ cycle tour (11am–3pm, C$110 per person).
+Grab a coffee in the harbour to start the day, but save your appetite for The Pedaler’s ‘Eat, Drink, Pedal’ cycle tour (11am–3pm, C$109 per person).
 They run a range of themed bike tours around Victoria to introduce visitors to their favourite local haunts.
 Eat, Drink, Pedal is all about the city’s culinary gems.
 But before you eat, the tour starts with an introduction to the city.

 The cycle route takes in Beacon Hill Park first – 200 acres of gardens, ponds and trails along with a petting zoo and waterpark.
 It was made a protected area in 1858 by Sir James Douglas, the governor of Vancouver Island, and is a favourite spot for Victorians to escape city life.
-It’s also home to a 39-metre-high totem pole which was once the tallest in the world (it’s been demoted to number four now but it’s still a pretty impressive sight!).
+It’s also home to a 39-metre-high totem pole which was once the tallest in the world (it’s been demoted to number four now but is still a pretty impressive sight).

 After the exercise, it’s time to eat.
 Each tour varies slightly, so they could adapt their foodie stops to make them gluten-free for me.
 Stops normally include Zambri’s, with Italian food so authentic it’s been certified by the Italian Chamber of Commerce.
 They’ve won awards for having Victoria’s best pizza – and the prosciutto salad the chef whipped up for me was delicious.